gggeek/phpxmlrpc/doc/api_changes_v4.md

 * when serialize() is invoked on a response and its payload can not be serialized, an exception is thrown instead of ending all execution

-* all error messages now mention the class and method which generated name
+* all error messages now mention the class and method which generated them

 * all library source code has been moved to the src/ directory

 * all source code has been reformatted according to modern PSR standards